drypot/writings/docs/works/scala-prog/0206-first-steps,-foreach,-for.md

+---
-# First Steps, foreach, for
+title: First Steps, foreach, for
+---

 2011-07-08 23:44